PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

 ### No Internet Access on the Compute Nodes

 For security reasons the compute nodes do not have internet access.
+You access the compute nodes, and run programs or *jobs* on the compute nodes, via a *scheduler* (an "uber-program" that doles out access to the cores and RAM to various other programs all competing for attention).

+Princeton uses a scheduler called *SLURM*.
+Running a (non-trivial) program on our clusters consists of writing a "SLURM script" to request computational resources.
+And then you wait your turn in a *queue* while SLURM manages all competing requests (yours + those of others on the system).

-You need to download all needed files before submitting the job to the batch scheduler.
+**NB:** You need to make sure all needed files are present on the cluster before submitting the job to the batch scheduler.

 ## Reasons to Use the Clusters